CodeYourFuture/immersive-go-course/buggy-app/README.md

 - Make sure the main features work
 - Identify and test the access controls and [edge cases](https://en.m.wikipedia.org/wiki/Edge_case)

-To get you started:
+Here are a couple of bug reports to get you started - feel free to read them if you want some ideas, or to save them for after you've done some bug hunting if you'd prefer:

-- An (imaginary) user of our app has reported that the note "#Monday Remember to take time for self-care" was behaving strangely... the tags didn't look right.
+<details><summary>Bug report #1</summary>An (imaginary) user of our app has reported that the note "#Monday Remember to take time for self-care" was behaving strangely... the tags didn't look right.</details>
-- Another user reported a bug where they deactivated their account, but were still able to see their notes.
-What's going on there?
+<details><summary>Bug report #2</summary>Another user reported a bug where they deactivated their account, but were still able to see their notes.
+What's going on there?</details>

 ## Notes App